AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-51/acsd-60631-graphql-returns-an-error-when-same-product-is-assigned-to-multiple-configurable-products.md

 ## Issue

-Graphql returns an error when same product is assigned to multiple configurable products.
+A GraphQL query returns an error when the same product is assigned to multiple configurable products.

 <u>Steps to reproduce</u>: